 The 4-bit stage can be used as prescaler for the SSI to generate the stop signal for modulator 2.
 The SSI has a special mode to supply the prescaler with the shift clock.
 The control output signal (OMSK) of the SSI is used as stop signal for the modulator.
-Figure 24-5 shows an example for a 12-bit Manchester telegram.
+This is an example for a 12-bit Manchester telegram: